 - Ethical conduct and practice

-- Passing grade on final exam (usually this is a take-home-exam that is given with plenty of time to complete the short essay questions – it serves as an excellent way to review and clarify one’s understanding of the material)
+- Passing grade on subject completion tests (usually this is a take-home-test that is given with plenty of time to complete the short essay questions – it serves as an excellent way to review and clarify one’s understanding of the material)

 Engaging fully in the class – through good attendance, participation in discussions, reading assignments, reflection and meditation, etc. – is encouraged as an excellent way to gain maximum benefit from each subject.
 Also please note that these subjects can be studied again and again, so even if you have studied a particular subject once, it is very good to consider attending the same subject again if you have the opportunity in order to deepen your understanding.

-After successfully completing your first subject, you will be given a Basic Program Completion Card.
-Each subsequent subject that you successfully complete will be stamped and signed off on your Completion Card.
+After successfully completing your first subject, you will be given an FPMT BP Completion Card.
+Each subsequent subject that you successfully complete will be stamped and signed off on your completion card.

 In addition to this there is a retreat component which consists of three months of lam-rim retreat done in not shorter than one month increments (eg. one three month retreat, or three one month retreats, etc.).